No-cost online AWS training pathway for researchers and research IT

 - Introduction to AWS Batch (15 minutes): In this course, we discuss AWS Batch, which is a fully managed batching process service.
 We also cover the theory of operations behind AWS Batch, help you get familiar with its concepts, and walk through a demonstration of AWS Batch.

 - Introduction to Containers (15 minutes): This is an introductory course designed for participants with little-to-no previous knowledge of containers.
 It will teach you the history and concepts behind containerization, provide an introduction to specific technologies used within the container ecosystem, and discuss the importance of containers in microservice architectures.

-- Amazon Elastic Kubernetes Service (Amazon EKS) Primer (1 hour): This course teaches you the basics of the Amazon EKS.
-You will learn about the implementation of containers on AWS using Amazon EKS and complementary services, as well as communications and management in EKS.
+- Amazon Elastic Kubernetes Service (Amazon EKS) Primer (1 hour 15 minutes): This course teaches you the basics of Amazon EKS.
+You will learn about the implementation of containers on AWS using Amazon EKS and complementary services, as well as communications and management in Amazon EKS.

-- AWS Storage Offerings (1 hour 40 minutes): This course helps you distinguish the differences between the multiple AWS storage services and helps you consider the appropriate storage options for your applications that need access to data.
+- Getting Started with AWS Storage (3 hours 15 minutes): This course helps you distinguish the differences between the multiple AWS storage services and helps you consider the appropriate storage options for your applications that need access to data.

 - AWS Hadoop Fundamentals (1 hour 30 minutes): AWS Hadoop Fundamentals introduces you to the basics of big data and how Hadoop as a framework handles it.
 This course discusses Hadoop architectures and how large sets of data are stored and processed.
 The course explains several tools used in the process: MapReduce, Hive, and Pig.